+- application/pidf+xml;

+- application/xcap-diff+xml;

-- application/pidf+xml; and
+- application/simple-filter+xml; and

-- application/xcap-diff+xml.
+- application/vnd.3gpp.mcvideo-regroup+xml.

 If integrity protection is enabled, and one or more of the XML MIME bodies complying to the types listed above are included in a SIP request or SIP response, then a MIME body of type application/vnd.3gpp.mcptt-signed+xml specified in 3GPP TS 24.379 [40] is included in the SIP request or SIP response containing one or more signatures pointing to those XML MIME bodies as illustrated in figure 6.6.3.1-1.